Cendrillon (Massenet): Performance history

 As one of the first operas to be produced at the newly rebuilt Salle Favart (the third theatre of that name and the home of the Opéra-Comique), it enjoyed the modern facilities provided during the refurbishment, including special effects on stage and electricity throughout the theater.
-The original production had sets designed by Lucien Jusseaume (Act I), Eugène Carpezat (Act II), Auguste Alfred Rubé (Act III, scene 2), and Marcel Jambon (Act IV).
+The original production had sets designed by Lucien Jusseaume (act 1), Eugène Carpezat (act 2), Auguste Alfred Rubé (act 3, scene 2), and Marcel Jambon (act 4).

 Massenet took a close interest in the first production, attending 60 out of 98 rehearsals at the Opéra-Comique prior to the premiere.
 The first performance was given at the Opéra-Comique in Paris on 24 May 1899, at the height of Massenet's success.
 As was his usual practice, Massenet avoided the first night, but received a telegram from Fugère the next day at Enghien-les-Bains (where he was staying with his wife), recording its triumph.